 Impressed by the performances put up by the best of these imported European diesels, such as the illustrated Movo D2 from Italy, a number of US manufacturers decided to enter the model diesel market with home-grown designs of their own.
 A detailed account of the MOVO D2 and its influence in America will appear in due course on this website.

 The C.I.E.
-10 was one of the earliest of these post-war American diesel efforts, being preceded as far as I'm presently aware only by the almost-forgotten Thermite model which I've covered elsewhere along with the later Vivell diesels designed and manufactured by Thermite designer Jim Brown.
+10 which is our present subject was one of the earliest of these post-war American diesel efforts, being preceded as far as I'm presently aware only by the almost-forgotten Thermite model which I've covered elsewhere along with the later Vivell diesels designed and manufactured by Thermite designer Jim Brown.
 In many respects, the C.I.E. was also among the best early post-war American designs, especially when viewed in the context of its times.

 The manufacturers of the C.I.E. identified themselves as the Compression Ignition Engines division of Modelcraft Hobbies of 11929 South Western Ave., Los Angeles 44, CA. Modelcraft were a major model goods distribution house, and the manufacture of model engines was very much a sideline for them.
 According to research carried out by the late John Pond, the actual designers and builders of the engine were a pair of gentlemen named Barney Snyder and William (Bill) A. Ruff.
 The engines were of course distributed through Modelcraft.